joepowers16/alcohol/analysis/drinks_eda.md

-Alcohol consumption as function of latitude and wealth
+Alcohol Consumption by Country
 ================
-JP
-July 7, 2017
+Joseph T. Powers
+2017-07-17

 # Overview

 This script explores global norms of alcohol consumption.
-I performed this analysis because I had no idea what alcohol consumption looked like globally, and I wanted to know.
+It’s questions were driven by some uninformed hypotheses I held about how poverty and cold weather might drive higher alcohol consumption.

+## TL;DR

+People in wealthy countries drink more than people in poorer countries.
+People drink more in cold climates, but there is an interesting reversal in the wealthier countries of the northernmost latitudes.

 ![](figs/unnamed-chunk-2-1.png)<!-- -->